Answers To Frequently Asked Questions About The Budget

 What will be the impact on students, staff and the community?

 So far the District has been able to address the budget crisis with little to no impact on students.
-The district has made central office cuts, issued layoffs and used reserves.
-However, in order to continue making sure students are not impacted, the District must achieve further cost savings through labor negotiations.
+The district has made central office and administrative cuts, issued layoffs and is using its reserves.
+However, in order to continue making sure students are not impacted, the District must achieve ongoing cost savings through labor negotiations.

 Was the budget deficit caused by the district’s recent labor contract agreements?